 Three Things To Do While In Marfa

-We took a plane from Dallas to Midland, Texas, and from there we rented a car and drove three hours to Marfa.
-Once we got to El Cosmico, we decided stay in a teepee the first night and in a trailer the second night to get the most out of the experience.
+We took a plane from Dallas to Midland, Texas, and from there, we rented a car and drove three hours to Marfa.
+Once we got to El Cosmico, we decided to stay in a teepee the first night and in a trailer the second night to get the most out of the experience.

 After the museum, we did what every tourist does when they go to Marfa- take pictures at the iconic Prada Store.
 This brilliant sculpture has taken on a life of its own in the middle of far West Texas, you have to check it out.

 On the second night, the trailer was as great as the teepee, and this time we had a private shower.
-I have to admit, one of my favorite things to do here was take showers outside.
+I have to admit, one of my favorite things to do here was taken showers outside.

-On the last day of our stay we went to Big Bend National Park, which is an hour and a half drive from Marfa, and another thirty minutes to get inside and explore the wild.
+On the last day of our stay, we went to Big Bend National Park, which is an hour and a half drive from Marfa, and another thirty minutes to get inside and explore the wild.
 We didn’t explore much there because we were in a rush to get back to Midland to catch our flight, but one thing I strongly advise is to bring insect repellent if you go here.
-The mosquitos are the size of dinosaurs, I’m being overdramatic, but they are big.
+The mosquitos are the size of dinosaurs, I’m being overdramatic, but they are significant.

-Marfa, Texas is a magical place that you have to visit if you are in Texas.
+Marfa, Texas, is a magical place that you have to visit if you are in Texas.
 I would love to hear any other Marfa recommendations in the comments section.

 Have a great weekend,